 As presented in Table 2-22 in Appendix 2-Regional Housing Needs Assessment, Housing Units by Year Structure was Built, almost all of Dixon's housing stock was built prior to 2000, with 66.5 percent built between 1960 and 1999, and well over 50 percent of the units older than 30 years.
 Given the age of Dixon's housing stock, housing condition may present a risk of displacement for residents.
 However, in March 2022, the City of Dixon conducted a windshield survey of housing conditions on 283 lots in the city across 3 general areas: the northwest portion of Central Dixon, northwest of N. Adams Street and north of W. F Street; the Hall Memorial Park neighborhood and dwelling units to the north across E. A Street; and the Dixon Northwest Park neighborhood, south of W. F Street and east of N. Almond Street.
 Of the 283 lots surveyed, 89.2 percent were found to be in sound condition, with the lowest proportion of sound units in the northwest Central Dixon area (72.0 percent of units).

-As shown in Figures 2, Housing Conditions Survey Results in the Constraints section, this neighborhood also had a slightly higher rate of units needing minor repairs, though there was a high percentage of units needing moderate repairs in the Dixon Northwest Park neighborhood.
+As shown in Table 3-8, Housing Conditions by Neighborhood Demographics, the Central Dixon area also had a slightly higher rate of units needing minor repairs, though there was a high percentage of units needing moderate repairs in the Dixon Northwest Park neighborhood.
 There was one house in each neighborhood that was considered to be dilapidated.
-The median income in the Hall Memorial Park neighborhood was \$91,319, compared to \$64,712 in northwest Central Dixon and \$72,583 in the Dixon Northwest Park neighborhood.
-This indicates that, while there is a relatively small percentage of units in the city that need repairs (less than 15.0 percent), there is a slightly greater need for repairs or rehabilitation in neighborhoods with lower median incomes.
+Table 3-8 also compares the characteristics of the population in each of the surveyed areas.
+As shown, the median income in Central Dixon, where there were the greatest proportion of units in need of some degree of repairs, was the lowest among the surveyed areas.
+Further, this area had a slightly higher proportion of residents that identify as non-White and a larger population that falls into the low- to moderate-income categories.
+While the differences between areas were not significant, the greater need for minor repairs in a lower-income area may indicate that households defer maintenance when it does not necessarily impact habitability due to cost or time.
+These areas were identified for the windshield survey by the Building Department based on concentration of older homes and areas of greater rehabilitation need in the city based on inspections.
+Based on the results, rehabilitation need even in these areas is relatively low.
+However, the patterns identified in Table 3-8 may hold in other neighborhoods, with a greater need for minor repairs in lower- to moderate-income neighborhoods.
+As such, while there is a relatively small percentage of units in the city that are estimated to be in need repairs as of 2022 (less than 15.0 percent), there is a slightly greater need for repairs or rehabilitation in neighborhoods with lower median incomes.
 Therefore, the City has identified Program 1.1.1 to promote the availability of rehabilitation assistance in neighborhoods with comparably lower median incomes, such as through mailers to these neighborhoods or posted information at community gathering spots such as libraries, parks, and other locations.